UK finance minister Hunt says inflation is on track to come down

 Britain's inflation rate is forecast to fall to about 5% by the end of the year - half January's level - and meeting the target would mean one of the five key pledges Prime Minister Rishi Sunak made to voters for 2023 would be met.

-Hunt said in a statement issued on Saturday that pressure on household budgets would start to ease as inflation cools.
+Hunt said in a statement pressure on household budgets would start to ease as inflation cools.
 He also highlighted his efforts to increase productivity in the public sector to boost growth.

 Hunt and Sunak are keen for voters to start feeling more optimistic about the economy as the country heads for an election expected next year, with the opposition Labour Party currently far ahead in the polls.